Adaptive sampling for linear state estimation: A. Optimal sampling with non-standard MMSE estimates

 \section{A. Optimal sampling with non-standard MMSE estimates}

-The statement of lemma \ref{lemmaArbitraryWaveforms} and its consequence viz. equation (\ref{optimalMMSE}) conform to our intuition. {\em{Was there a real need to investigate the validity of the aforementioned lemma ?}} Here, we give an example of a well-behaved and widely used stochastic process for which, the optimal sampling policy leads to an MMSE estimate which is different from that under deterministic sampling.
+The conjecture expressed by equation~\ref{conjecture} conforms to our intuition about scalar Gaussian diffusions.
+Here, we give an example of a well-behaved and widely used stochastic process for which, the optimal sampling policy leads to an MMSE estimate which is different from that under deterministic sampling.
+Its increments do not have symmetric PDFs.
 For convenience, we consider an infinite horizon repeated sampling problem where the communication constraint is a limit on the average sampling rate.

 Choose the state process to be the Poisson counter $N_t$, a continuous time Markov chain.
 This is a non-decreasing process which starts at zero and takes integer values.
 Its sample paths are piecewise constant and RCLL.
-The sequence of times between successive jumps are independent and are all exponentially distributed with parameter $\lambda$.
+The sequence of times between successive jumps is IID, with an exponential distribution of parameter~$\lambda$.

-Under any deterministic sampling rule, the MMSE estimate is piecewise linear with slope $\lambda$:
+Under any deterministic sampling rule, the MMSE estimate is piecewise linear with slope $\lambda$, and has the form:

 where, $d_{latest}$ is the latest sampling instant as of time $t$.
 The optimal sampling policy leads to an MMSE estimate which is different.

 Stipulate that the constraint on the average sampling rate is equal to $\lambda$ the parameter of the Poisson process.
 Consider the following sampling policy whose MMSE estimate is of the zero-order hold type: